 The C-A-T® (Figure 1) windlass uses a free moving internal band to provide circumferential pressure to an injured and uncontrollably bleeding extremity.
 Once placed, keep the tourniquet secure, but uncovered so that the bleeding site can be clearly monitored as well as the tourniquet itself.
-The time of tourniquet application (Figure 7, e.g. TK 0145) is to be written on a piece of adhesive tape and secured to the tourniquet.
+The time of tourniquet application (Figure 6, e.g. TK 0145) is to be written on a piece of adhesive tape and secured to the tourniquet.
 Conscious patients may experience pain related to tourniquet use.
 In such instances, follow the pain management protocol if the patient is hemodynamically stable.

-The $\underline{\text{C-A-T}^{\otimes}}$ is applied over the extremity proximal to the bleeding site routing the self - adhering band around the extremity.
-Lower extremity wounds require feeding the strap through the outside slit of the buckle.
-Upper extremity wounds feed the strap through the outside slit of the buckle.
+The C-A-T® is applied over the extremity proximal to the bleeding site routing the self - adhering band around the extremity.
+Feed the strap through the buckle.